Friends and Contributors in Sicily

 Rosario Sanfilippo, Partanna, Sicily

-His Story: Rosario lives in Partanna, a town that is only 20 minutes away from Poggioreale.
+His Story: Rosario lives in Partanna, a town which is only 20 minutes away from Poggioreale.
 There he lives with his wife, Rosanna, who is a teacher; they have two children,Calogero and Marianna.
-As a child, his town was also affected by the 1968 earthquake.
+As a child, his city was also affected by the 1968 earthquake.
 He was only twelve years old and remembers that, at night, they had to run away from the house because the walls were rocking.
-He and his family spent many days camped in the cold.
-After a few months, they moved to tents that the Italian army had prepared; in the Summer they moved to barracks that were installed.
-Those were not good days, he recalls, due the heat in the summer and the cold in the winter.
-There were no conveniences.
-Construction of houses didn’t begin for ten years; Rosario and many others spent their youth in the barracks.
+He and his family spent many days camping out in the cold.
+After a few months, they moved to tents that the Italian army had prepared; in the summer they moved to barracks that were installed.
+Those were not good days, he recalls, he remembers, because of the heat in the summer and the cold in the winter.
+There were no comforts.
+Construction of houses began after ten years; Rosario and many others spent their youth in the barracks.
 Later he attended the University of Palermo graduating in foreign languages at the age of twenty-four.
-Immediately he began working in the Municipality of Partanna Civil Status Office, also working in the Registry and Electoral Office.
+He immediately started working at the Civil Status Office the Municipality of Partanna, also working at the Registry and Electoral Office.

 Antonino Tusarolo, Poggioreale, Sicily